 COGS Schedule C, Partnership Returns, and Corporate Tax Forms

 Cost of goods sold (COGS) is a calculation of the value of a company's inventory, both that which has already been sold and that which remains to be sold.
 Cost of goods sold also includes all of your costs for making products and shipping them to customers, so it includes the cost of warehouse workers and shipping costs.

 Calculating Cost of Goods Sold

-The process of calculating the cost of goods sold is the same for all business types.
+The process for calculating the cost of goods sold is the same for all business types.
 Begin by gathering the necessary information.
-You'll need to know the valuation method you should use as well as your beginning and ending inventory.
-You'll need the cost of all associated labor and purchases.
+Start with the inventory of products you had at the beginning of the year and then

-Limited Liability Companies
+Limited Liability Company

-A single member LLC (SMLLC) files a business tax return as a sole proprietor using Schedule C. A multiple-member LLC files a business tax return as a partnership using Form 1065.
+A single-member LLC (SMLLC) files a business tax return as a sole proprietor using Schedule C. A multiple-member LLC files a business tax return as a partnership using Form 1065.

 If you have a very simple business and the COGS calculation is fairly straightforward, you might be able to do this yourself.
 The most difficult part is typically the inventory valuation method—LIFO, FIFO, actual, or average—which can be quite complicated.
 It's always worthwhile to have a tax preparer do at least this part of the calculation and perhaps even to review everything when you've finished.